stockman2836/torrent/MAGNET.md

 ## Overview

-This BitTorrent client has **partial support** for magnet links (BEP 9).
-The infrastructure for parsing magnet URIs, extension protocol, and metadata exchange is implemented, but full integration with the peer connection system requires additional work.
+This BitTorrent client has **full support** for magnet links (BEP 9).
+The complete infrastructure for parsing magnet URIs, extension protocol, metadata exchange, and peer connection is implemented and integrated.

-## Status: Partially Implemented
+## Status: ✅ Fully Implemented

 ### ✅ Completed Components